 Around this time my father’s health worsened.
 Long story short, I put my writing projects on the shelf and spent the next three years dedicating myself to coordinating his care while searching out a cure for myself.

 Eventually, Dad passed away and after lots of prayers and intense physical therapy, I regained the use of my hand, arm, and shoulder.
 Although the fingers on my right hand remain slightly bent, they no longer hurt.
-I can write with my right hand again and my handwriting is as bad as it ever was.
-I can also apply mascara, chop vegetables, type, and drive stick just like before.
+I can type with my right hand again and my handwriting is as bad as it ever was.
+I can also apply mascara, chop vegetables, and drive stick just like before.

 I started writing again about a year ago, and after doing some minor revisions on “Squares,” updating my agent list, and entering a few contests to get my chops up, I’m back at work on my current book.